stolinski/barrelbot/README.md

 barrelbot watch src
 ```

+It ignores files that you would normally want to ignore based on `.` in the filename, e.g.:

+- two or more dots e.g. `foo.stories.js` or `bar.spec.ts`
+- starting with a dog e.g. `.somedotfile`

 ## `--ext {js, jsx, ts, tsx}`: Extensions

 By default barrelbot assumes you want a `.tsx` extension. you can configure this with a `--extension` or `--ext` flag: